 Control.
 If you’re tired of paying high custodial fees or waiting for the consent of a custodian to approve an investment, you can establish a Self-Directed IRA with “checkbook control.”
 With checkbook control, you will be the manager of your IRA and will have direct access to your IRA funds, allowing you to make investments quickly and efficiently.
 Keep in mind, the Self-Directed IRA with custodian control is a good structure if the investments you make don’t have a high frequency of investments.

 There are two main reasons to invest in alternative assets.
 One, the roller coaster that the Stock Market is.
 Even though, over the long run, the markets have yielded a consistent return, they’re still quite volatile.
 Why risk losing most of your savings when the markets do crash!
 Secondly, diversity.
 Every expert will agree that you should have a diverse portfolio.
 Alternative asset investments are instrumental to diversity.
 Hedge against a recession with precious metals.
 Earn passive income from a real estate venture.
 Get paid for lending someone some money.
 All these can broaden your strategy and create a diversified portfolio.

-Do you have any questions about investing in alternative assets?
 Our experts at IRA Financial can help you understand how they work.
 While they won’t tell you what to invest in, they’ll make sure you do it right.
 Contact them today @ 800.472.0646.

 Learn More About Alternative Investment Options Today!

 Contact Us Today!